ForeachOS/foreach-tsdx/README.md

 };
 ```

-`tsdx build` will output an ES module file and 3 CommonJS files (dev, prod, and an entry file).
+`foreach-tsdx build` will output an ES module file and 3 CommonJS files (dev, prod, and an entry file).
 If you want to specify a UMD build, you can do that as well.
 For brevity, let's examine the CommonJS output (comments added for emphasis):

 ```js
 // Entry File